 Please be informed that we can only accommodate Visa-clients with appointments!
 We cannot accept walk-in Visa-applications, not even during the office hours!

-You can make an appointment on the following link: https://konzinfobooking.mfa.gov.hu
+You can make an appointment for Schengen visa on the folowing email: email@example.com.
+To make appointment for visas exceeding 90 days please use the following link: https://konzinfobooking.mfa.gov.hu

 If you need an earlier appointment because of your travel date, please email us on firstname.lastname@example.org.